nus-cs2113-AY2324S2/ip/docs/README.md

 ```

 #### `deadline` - Add a Deadline Task
 Create a deadline type of task for BossMan to track.
 Deadlines have a due date, a compulsory parameter that must be included.
+The date format must be formatted as shown below.

 Syntax:
 ```